petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-the-script-engine.md

 1. Click _Save_.

-Once enabled, administrative applications that can leverage scripting will display the option to users:
+Once enabled, the option appears for administrative applications that can leverage scripting:

 ![You can enable scripting in supported applications.](./using-the-script-engine/images/03.png)